matrix-org/synapse/docs/workers.md

 Under **no circumstances** should the replication API listener be exposed to the public internet; it has no authentication and is unencrypted.

-You should then create a set of configs for the various worker processes.
-Each worker configuration file inherits the configuration of the main homeserver configuration file.
+You should then create a configuration file for each worker process.
+Each worker configuration file inherits the configuration of the shared homeserver configuration file.
 You can then override configuration specific to that worker, e.g. the HTTP listener that it provides (if any); logging configuration; etc.  You should minimise the number of overrides though to